dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 sick.
 He empowered the people for being what they were: people.
 Ever individual has inherent power they produce.
 In the I Ching, this energy is fire as discussed in Hexagram 37: Family.
-This is an individuals inherent ability to produce and accumulate power, no matter whether rich or poor.
+This is an individual's inherent ability to produce and accumulate power, no matter whether rich or poor.
 To do so requires *knowledge*.
 Knowledge is power.
 Jesus opened the eyes of the poor and healed the lame.
 He empowered the meek.
 For this and other 'blasphemies' he was crucified by the Jews *and Romans.*

 The Romans and Jews *thought* they had killed the enlightened Jesus: the Jesus whose soul lived on in others.
-These are doxastic games: to purge an enlightened individual's image from society, you must hunt down all images in the collective social memory that reference their identity and reshape them.
+The Romans and Jews were engaged doxastic games: to purge an enlightened individual's image from society, you must hunt down all images in the collective social memory that reference their identity and reshape them.
 You can brainwash people or use other tricks to distract their minds from the truth.
 If there are documents, you must destroy them.
-This is why the Dead Sea Scrolls were such a magnificent cache: they escaped *all* of the pre-Dark Age document
-purges: pre-Nicene and post-Nicene.
+This is why the Dead Sea Scrolls were such a magnificent cache: they escaped *all* of the pre-Dark Age document purges: pre-Nicene and post-Nicene.
 The burning of the Library of Alexandria and murdering of scholars in pre-Han China?
 These were engineered tragedies of doxastic games for power by controlling the seeds of all later scholastic thought.

+Moreover, it seems that the soul of Jesus lived on in the form of a sociophysical programme for building institutions that would continue the work of Jesus after his death ... bounded to the limits of the materialistic perspective, of course.
+It then seems that perhaps his death was not only anticipated but also necessary for you can kill a person, but you cannot kill an idea.

 <a name="why-did-adam-and-eve-hide-from-god" />